Queen Creek Emergency Communications Group

 (5) Queen Creek Library Recreation Annex, 21802 South Ellsworth Road, Queen Creek, AZ 85142— Southeast Entrance

-Weekly On-Air Training Net—Ocotillo Repeater—Every Sunday at 8 PM, 449.325 MHz, Negative Shift of 5 MHz, CTCSS (TX) Encode 100 Hz .
+Weekly On-Air Training Net—Ocotillo Repeater—Every Thursday (except second Thursday of the month) at 8 PM, 449.325 MHz, Negative Shift of 5 MHz, CTCSS (TX) Encode 100 Hz .
 All licensed amateur radio operators are welcome.

 Queen Creek Repeater—449.475 MHz Encode CTCSS 136.5 Hz (Analog/Digital—C4FM System Fusion—NOT Wires-X)